 If you exceed those limits, you’ll be hit with a per-page overage charge.
 You’ll want to find a plan that meets your needs without going over those monthly restrictions.

-Whether you’re an occasional user or high-volume fax user, there are plans and page limits at varying price points for you to consider.
+Whether you’re an occasional user or a high-volume fax user, there are plans and page limits at varying price points for you to consider.